Electrogravitational

 negatively charged, near two positively charged bodies.

-Figure 1 shows the motion of
+Figure 1 shows motion of small

-not result in emerging of any additional force in comparison with the force of
+result in emerging of any additional force in comparison with the force of

 gravitation.
 The same applies to the second neutral body.
 Figure 2 a) shows